Pope Francis says the world is ‘seriously ill’ from the consequences of the pandemic

 “People pass longer hours before computers and other media, with serious consequences for the more vulnerable, particularly the poor and the unemployed,” he said.

 As in previous speeches to diplomats, the pope hit on some of his hallmark issues, including the plight of migrants.
-But this time he connected some of their hardships to the pandemic.
+But this time, he connected some of their hardships to the pandemic.
 He said that border closures had caused people “to resort to ever more dangerous travel routes.”

 Francis did not mention the United States, other than to express concern about wildfires in California, among other environmental warning signs.
 But he did speak, more abstractly, about democracies, and said one of its principles is that “different opinions do not threaten the power and security of states.”